waka-wa/json-manager/README.md

 4. Select the directory containing the JSON files you want to process.
 5. Choose the desired cleaning and duplicate finding options.
 6. Click the "Begin!" button to start processing the files.
-7. View the progress and results in the GUI.
-8. Sort and delete duplicate/near-duplicate files as needed.
+7. Delete or move duplicate/near-duplicate files as needed.
-9. Save the results to a text file if desired.
+8. Save the results to a text file if desired.

 ## Requirements